danfuzz/samizdat/doc/language-guide/13-module-metainfo.md

 ----------------------

-This section describes the metainformation format used by `saminfo` files and returned by `LangNode::makeInfoMap`.
+This section describes the metainformation format used by `saminfo` files and returned by `LangNode::makeInfoTable`.
 This is used to describe the high-level properties of a module.

 ### Top level

-The top level is a map which binds any of `exports`, `imports`, and/or `resources`.
+The top level is a symbol table which binds any of `exports`, `imports`, and/or `resources`.
 Each of these bindings is optional.

 ```
 {